frontendpatterns/frontendpatterns.dev/src/content/patterns/font-loading.md

 ---
 # Font Loading Strategy

-Control how and when web fonts load to prevent layout shifts and invisible text.

 ## Problem

 Without this pattern, the premise that controlling how and when web fonts load to prevent layout shifts and invisible text falls apart, and small changes trigger cascading regressions.